techiediaries/techiediaries/_posts/2020/angular-9/angular-firebase/2019-01-10-angular-9-firebase-authentication-email-google-and-password.md

 ![Firebase login](https://www.diigo.com/file/image/rscqpoqzerraeesqszdpsrrboe/Angular7Demo.jpg)

-## Creating the Firebase Authentication Service
+## Creating the Firebase Authentication Angular 9 Service

-To abstract all the interactions with Firebase authentication, we will create an Angular service using this command:
+To abstract all the interactions with Firebase authentication, we will create an Angular 9 service using this command:

 ```bash
 $ ng g s auth/auth